prabinov42/WhyNotR/why_not_r.md

 typical problems in existing quantitative business courses.
 Doubtless you may find some of your favourite problems missing from this list, but I know R is up to the task.
-And as R’s forte is statistics, we will not dwell on stats problems here, but rather focus on less obviously R friendly problems.
+And as R’s forte is statistics, we will not dwell on stats problems here, but rather focus on less obviously R-friendly problems.

 We keep things fairly simple - but of course that means we stay away from the fancier, and perhaps more optimal approaches, to better